mgechev/angularjs-style-guide/README.md

 * Use camelCase (lower or upper) for naming the services.
 * Encapsulate the business logic in models created using services.
 * For creating models it is preferred to use `service` instead of `factory`.
+* For session-level cache you can use `$cacheFactory`.
+It is appropriate for caching results from requests or heavy computations.

 #Templates